 As a US taxpayer, non-compliance with overseas reporting requirements is really not an option.
-If you wish to avoid highly punitive fines, don’t want to run the risk of having your US passport revoked, and would rather avoid costly accounting practices that could have been avoided then you should work out the best way to make your annual filings.
+If you wish to avoid highly punitive fines, don’t want to run the risk of having your US passport revoked, and would rather avoid costly accounting practices that could have been avoided then you should work out the best way to file your annual taxes from Japan.
 Although as a Japan resident you will no doubt be paying taxes in Japan, you may also have a tax bill in the US (subject to certain thresholds, minus any allowances).
-Even if you and your advisor and/or accountant, have worked out that you are not owing taxes in the current year, you are still obligated to make a filing to the US.
+Even if you and your advisor and/or accountant, have worked out that you are not owing taxes in the current year, you are still going to be filing taxes from Japan every year without exception.

 Be careful not to fall into the trap of thinking that your old U.S tax preparer, despite years of faultless service, can continue to seamlessly handle your returns after you move abroad.
-Even domestically competent preparers will encounter difficulty preparing expat’s overseas returns owing to the complications of income-tax treaties, foreign tax credits, non-US financial accounts and so on.
+Even competent Japanese accountants will encounter difficulty preparing and filing non-Japanese people’s overseas returns owing to the complications of income-tax treaties, foreign tax credits, non-US financial accounts and so on.

 Making tax filings from overseas does not have to be complicated. the IRS have a service called Freefile to assist you with filing.
 As the name would suggest, based on your level of income, you have access to a range of free tools to assist you.
 Currently 70% of tax payers (100 million people) are eligible.
 For those with a gross annual adjust income of less than 62,000 USD (2015) you can download Freefile software which will do the majority of the heavy-lifting for you.
 For those lucky enough to have an income in excess of 62,000 USD you will not have access to software, but will be able to use the free fill-able forms from the IRS website.
 The forms can sometimes be frustrating and will not allow certain “unexpected” inputs, e.g. a footnote explaining a figure in a field which only accepts numbers.
 If you need to write in miscellaneous explanatory information then you may not be able to use the forms and may have to do things the old fashioned way.
 If you think that things are set to be relatively straight-forward then you should look to get all of your information in order before getting started.

-What Do I Need To File A Tax Return From Overseas?
+What Do I Need When Filing Taxes From Japan?

 - A copy of last year’s tax return